iodepo/odis-arch/book/tooling/ckan.md

 You should now be at a prompt like `ckandb=>`

 Then execute to list all tables: `\d <enter>`
-You see a response as `Did not find any relations`
+You should see a response as `Did not find any relations`

 Next execute:
 ```bash